 Water Drainage Tips

-- Ground around your home must slope away from the foundation
+- The ground around your home must slope away from the foundation

 - More slope is better